Reasons Why StumbleUpon is a Dead End

 - In a bizarre logic the more friends you have the less traffic your discoveries get, only votes by strangers count

-- Business usage is officially banned in the TOS, as a business owner you are only allowed to advertise not
+- Business usage is officially banned in the TOS, as a business owner you are only allowed to advertise not share content

 - You actually hurt people by discovering their sites or blogs as they can’t get any traffic in most cases

-- You can’t block the infamous StumbleUpon trolls via htaccess anymore as everybody uses the same home URL now
+- You can’t block the infamous StumbleUpon trolls via .htaccess anymore as everybody uses the same home URL now

-SU hates busiess users and has an algorithm that effectively stifles both sharing and socializing.
-StumbleUpon is dead and I personally switched to Twitter for business usage more than a year ago while I switched last week to Tumblr for
+StumbleUpon is a dead end and I personally switched to Twitter for business usage ages ago while I switched to Tumblr and Pinterest for

 - social discovery